-C Caregiver Has Basic Capacity To Provide Care Safely
+C Caregiver Has Basic Capacity to Provide Care Safely

-It is alleged/verified that caregiver has a physical, mental/emotional, or behavioural problem that threatens to interfere with his/her child-caring ability (or that has already caused some erratic child-care quality).
+It is alleged/verified that caregiver has a physical, mental/emotional, or behavioural problem that threatens to interfere with their child-caring ability (or that has already caused some erratic child-care quality).
 Examples are chronic physical illnesses, physical disabilities, mental or emotional illnesses, substance abuse, criminal activity, intellectual disability.